Alan Frost: The Frost Archive

-For 35 years Alan Frost has been collecting primary documents relating to the decision to colonise Australia, the mounting of the First Fleet and the early settlement of Sydney.
-Totalling about 2500, these documents have been drawn from locations scattered around the globe in order to reconstitute original series and sequences.
-Give the scope and range of sources and subject matter, it offers a greater overview of these historical events than what any single participant could have had at the time.
+For over 35 years Frost collected primary documents relating to the decision to colonise Australia, the mounting of the First Fleet and the early settlement of Sydney.
+Totalling about 2500 documents, these records were drawn from locations scattered around the globe in order to reconstitute original series and sequences.
+Give the scope and range of sources and subject matter, they offer a greater overview of these historical events than any single participant could have had at the time.
 The Frost Archive has vastly expanded the historical record readily available to historians, allowing a more sophisticated base from which to make analyses.
 It is to be made available on a website of the State Library of New South Wales.